 Unexpected events and me

 It’s 17.14, I just came back home after the gym, cafe and stopover in Farmfoods.
 A while ago I bought a vegetarian product called Swedish falafel from there.
 A bit confusing as falafel is not Swedish, but I absolutely loved it.
-Today I felt like I really want it for dinner so I went there on my way from town and it was not in stock!
+Today I felt like I really wanted it for dinner so I went there on my way from town and it was not in stock!

 I was really pissed off, I’m telling you.
-That really was an unexpected event.
+That truly was an unexpected event.
 I was walking around not knowing what to choose instead and I really needed proper dinner as I was quite hungry with all this dieting lately (mind you, I don’t seem to loose any weight, at least the scale doesn’t want to admit it).
 I don’t shop in Farmfoods often as, apart from their choice of frozen fruits and vegetables, there’s not many things there that I would happily eat.
-I picked up moussaka at some point but it had over 600kcal for not a big portion so I put it away.
+I picked up moussaka at some point but it had over 600kcal in a rather small portion so I put it away.
 Although obviously, if I was planning 500kcal dinner then the 100+ extra wouldn’t make much difference, would it?
 But it just wasn’t what I had planned.
 I then found bbq chicken tights and thought I could have those except I don’t like bbq sauce.
 And on top of that they required 60 minutes in the oven.

 I really thought that I’m better with situations that don’t go according to a plan.
 But possibly this is because most of the time I don’t have any plan.
 I wonder now if not having a plan is a coping strategy?
 And then, if it is, is it a good one or should I change it?

 But most of the time I really do not mind what I eat, although I have a strong preference to things in sauces.
-And it feels to me now that, when I’m so flexible almost all the time, I should be rewarded with the item I want, when I do want something.
+And it feels to me now that, as I’m so flexible almost all the time, I should be rewarded with the item I want, when I do want something.
 Does that make any sense to you?
 I really do feel now like life is cheating on me.

 One response to “Unexpected events and me”